Mount Bures Community Web Site

 Work will then begin to stabilise the crumbling Mount

-June 2011;- A new artificial "set" has been established away from the Mount and the badgers are being enticed daily on a diet of
+June 2011;- A new artificial "set" has been established away from the Mount and the badgers are being enticed daily on a diet of peanuts to their new home.

 They are still able to travel to either set, but in the hope that the majority of badgers will move on their own accord.